 View from the restaurant atop of Lake Point Tower.
 So many new buildings.

 Sears Tower from the river

-Amazing display of dinosaur bones alongside fossil skeletons.
+An amazing display of dinosaur bones alongside fossil skeletons.

 Let me start with Maximo the Titanosaur

 We have a deep connection to this city and will always be in our hearts.
 So much to see and so little time to do it all.
 The “L” is fun to see more of the city.
 And of course Lincoln Park, with all the attractions that it offers.
 The Art Institute of Chicago and the Museum of Science and Industry a must.
 If you are a baseball fan, Wrigley Field home of the Chicago Cubs is a must, but then you already know that.

 I hope you enjoyed those few pictures and that Chicago will be next on your travels.